Stansport Star-Lite 2

 I decided to set my tent up today in my yard during a heavy down pour of rain just to see what it would be like to do so on the trail.
 To show you how heavy the rain was, I got soaked in under 30 seconds while setting up the tent.
 The tent bottom also gathered a fair amount of water inside it.
 Having set up the tent in the heavy rain I learned a couple new things that I would like to share with everyone.

 First, as I was putting the pole sections together I realized why the tent stood up so well in the wind storm as I mentioned earlier in my review.
 With each section of pole being only 13 inches it gives the poles more strength since they are shorter and will not bend as much as longer pole sections.

 One reviewer complained that the short sections made it too difficult to set up and take down, but I do not see that.
-I do not find it any harder to push the assembled pole with 13 inch sections through the material channels through which they run than pushing 18 inch sections through the same material channel.
+I do not find it any harder to push the assembled pole with 13 inch sections through the material sleeves through than pushing 18 inch sections through the same material sleeves.
 You simply push from the end and run it through each material channel.
-Yes, you will have to pull the material channel over the end as it goes through the channel, but that is no different than any other tent with channels for the poles to run through.
+Yes, you will have to pull the material channel over the end as it goes through the channel, but that is no different than any other tent with sleeves for the poles to run through.
 On a day with no wind I can set this tent up by myself in approx. five to six minutes.
 When my daughter and I set up the tent on a day with no wind we had it up in three minutes.
 I pushed the poles and she guided them through the sleeves.
 It was a piece of cake.
 I have also set up the tent in strong wind and like any other tent it takes a little longer, but that is to be expected.
-There is a positive to having 13 inch sections of tent poles; their shorter length makes them stronger because they bend less than longer sections.
+There is a positive to having tent poles with 13 inch sections; the shorter sections makes the poles stronger because the poles bend less then poles with longer sections.
 This makes for a sturdy tent, albeit adding a little extra weight.
 I will take that trade off of strength for a few extra ounces every time.

 10/04/12, additional update.